truchas/truchas/BUILDING.md

 ### Requirements
 The Truchas build system assumes a UNIX-like environment.
-Current development and testing is done on 64-bit Linux with both Intel, NAG, and GNU compilers, and macOS with GNU and NAG compilers.
+Current development is done primarily on 64-bit Linux, with some additional development on macOS.
 * Fortran and C/C++ compilers.
 The compiler executables must be in your path.
-  We use and test with the following compilers.
-  - Intel Fortran/C/C++: Any version of the classic oneAPI compilers, except the initial 2021.0, should work.
-Note that the alternative LLVM-based compilers are untested and will likely not work.
-Several older versions also work, namely 18.0.x, x >= 5, and 19.1.0.
+  Truchas requires a modern Fortran 2018 compiler.
+The following suggested compilers are recommended for new builds and have worked in recent ad hoc testing, but this is not an exhaustive compatibility list.
+  - Intel oneAPI Fortran/C/C++ 2025 or later.
+  - LLVM flang/Clang/C++ 22.1 or later.
-  - NAG Fortran 7.0 on Linux (with GNU C/C++; most any version should be okay)
+  - NAG Fortran 7.2 or later on Linux (with GNU C/C++; most any version should be okay).
-  - NAG Fortran 7.0 on MacOS (with Apple Clang C/C++; likely any version of Apple Clang should be fine)
-  - GNU Fortran/C/C++: Versions 10.2, 10.3, 11.2, 11.3, and 12.1 are known to
-  work.
-Versions 9.x, 10.1, and 11.1 are broken.
+  GitLab CI currently tests with Intel oneAPI 2025.2.
+Some internal CI jobs use an additional compiler configuration to match internal computing resources;
+  that configuration is not recommended for new external builds.
-* CMake version 3.16 or later
+* CMake version 3.20.2 or later
 * Standard software development tools: make, patch, perl
 * Zlib development library and header files
 * LAPACK library or equivalent
-* Python, version 3.5 or later, along with the packages h5py (version 2.6.0 or later) and numpy (version 1.12.0 or later)
+* Python, version 3.12 or later, along with the packages h5py (version 3.16.0
+  or later) and numpy (version 2.4.4 or later)
 * MPI.
 The C compiler wrapper (`mpicc`, for example) must be in your path.

 Truchas requires some additional libraries, but these can be built by the